 As these regulations become more common, it’s important for website owners to adopt practices that facilitate compliant forms, regardless of geographic location.
 Currently, the most impactful data privacy laws include:

-• CCPA & CPRA.
-Similar in many respects to GDPR, the California Consumer Privacy Act (CPPA) and its follow-up California Privacy Rights Act (CPRA or CCPA 2.0) provide clear guidance on business obligations regarding the collection of consumer information.
+CCPA & CPRA.
+Similar in many respects to GDPR, the California Consumer Privacy Act (CCPA) and its follow-up, California Privacy Rights Act (CPRA or CCPA 2.0), provide clear guidance on business obligations regarding the collection of consumer information.

-• PCI DSS.
+PCI DSS.
 The Payment Card Industry Data Security Standard (PCI DSS) has brought a variety of key players from the payment industry together to ensure safe payments on a global scale.
-While PCI compliance is not enforced by the US government, this is often built into agreements with merchant service providers.
-Failure to maintain compliance can therefore lead to large fines and many other consequences.
+While PCI compliance is not enforced by the US government, PCI compliance is often built into agreements with merchant service providers.
+Therefore, failure to maintain compliance can lead to large fines and many other consequences.

-Web form security initiatives closely resemble security protocol for other applications.
+Web form security initiatives closely resemble security protocols for other applications.
 No single intervention will guarantee form security, but a layered approach can help you avoid the most dangerous attacks.
-The following solutions will keep your customers safe and your website fully compliant.
+The following solutions will help keep your customers safe and your web forms compliant.

-Transport Layer Security (TLS), commonly known as Secure Sockets Layer (SSL), is designed to produce secure connections between clients and servers.
+Transport Layer Security (TLS), commonly still referred to as Secure Sockets Layer (SSL), is designed to produce secure connections between clients and servers.
 It centers around the concept of public key cryptography, in which a combination of private and public keys are called on to exchange data.
 These keys then make it possible to safely encode and decode data.

 SSL certificates produce encrypted links between browsers and servers.
 They can be categorized based on the level of validation offered, with Extended Validation (EV) providing the most extensive coverage.

-End-to-end encryption (E2EE) is a non-negotiable for modern website security.
-High-level data encryption ensures that data is protected through all steps of its journey from the sender to the end user.
+End-to-end encryption (E2EE) is non-negotiable for modern website security.
+High-level data encryption protects data in transit and at rest, reducing exposure during transmission and storage.
 With web forms, this means that sensitive information can only be decrypted by authorized parties, who are equipped with private keys.
-Content Delivery Networks (CDNs) can fully secure E2EE for SSL certificates, thereby producing a major security boost while also improving performance.
+Content Delivery Networks (CDNs) can secure data in transit using TLS and improve performance, but true end-to-end encryption depends on how data is encrypted, handled, and stored on the server.

 Although they are not typically used as primary solutions for preventing SQL injections or cross-scripting attacks, input validation and sanitization can provide a valuable layer of defense.